-The best Kantar alternatives in 2026 are User Intuition for AI-moderated qualitative depth, Qualtrics for enterprise survey infrastructure, Morning Consult for rapid brand intelligence, Brandwatch for social and digital analytics, Attest for self-serve consumer surveys, Toluna for integrated panel access and insights, and Zappi for automated creative and concept testing.
-The right choice depends on whether you need qualitative depth, faster brand tracking, self-serve survey access, or automated testing at lower cost.
+Seven Kantar alternatives in 2026: User Intuition for AI-moderated qualitative depth across chat, audio, and video at $25 per interview; Qualtrics for enterprise survey infrastructure and experience management; Morning Consult for rapid brand intelligence with daily tracking cadence; Brandwatch for social and digital intelligence from naturalistic consumer conversation; Attest for self-serve consumer surveys with 150M+ global panel access; Toluna for integrated panel access and flexible research tools at global scale; and Zappi for automated creative and concept testing with normative benchmarks.
+The right choice depends on whether you need qualitative depth, faster brand tracking, self-serve survey access, or automated concept testing.

 Kantar built its dominance on two foundations: proprietary syndicated data assets that no competitor has replicated and a full-service research capability that spans every methodology.
 For organizations that need global brand tracking, category purchase data, or coordinated multi-market research, those foundations are unshakable.
 But the research needs of modern organizations increasingly extend beyond what annual syndicated subscriptions and multi-week custom projects can satisfy.
 The gaps emerge in four areas.